BARRETTMEAG/Lucidum/3. Draft_Trees/SM_trees/Supermatrix.iqtree/README.md

+Supermatrix.iqtree Overview:

-Supermatrix.iqtree contains the data created from plugging the fasta file into iqtree along with the tree files.
+- Contains the iqtree files and pictures generated from plugging in the fasta file.